0101011/awesome-olympiads/README.md

 A curated list of notable academic olympiads across various subjects.
 Find closest to you and participate!

 ## Contribute
 Feel free to contribute more links to this list!
-Submit a pull request or open an issue with your suggestions.
+Submit a pull request or open an issue with your suggestions

 ## Olympiad Table